Psusennes I

 Psusennes I (pꜣ-sbꜣ-ḫꜥ-n-njwt; Greek Ψουσέννης) was the third pharaoh of the 21st Dynasty who ruled from Tanis between 1047 and 1001 BC.
 Psusennes is the Greek version of his original name Pasibkhanu or Pasebakhaenniut (in reconstructed Late Egyptian: /pəsiwʃeʕənneːʔə/), which means "The Star Appearing in the City" while his throne name, Akheperre Setepenamun, translates as "Great are the Manifestations of Ra, chosen of Amun."
 He was the son of Pinedjem I and Henuttawy, Ramesses XI's daughter by Tentamun.
 He married his sister Mutnedjmet.

-Psusennes's tomb, discovered in 1940, is notable for the condition in which it was found.
-Almost all pharaonic tombs were entirely graverobbed but Psuennes's tomb was one of only two royal tombs discovered in fully intact condition, the other being the tomb of Pharaoh Amenemope.
+Psusennes's tomb, discovered in February 1940 by the French Egyptologist Pierre Montet, is notable for the condition in which it was found.
+All previously found pharaonic tombs had been graverobbed, including the tomb of Tutankhamun, and Psusennes's tomb was the only ancient Egyptian royal tomb discovered in fully intact condition.
 However, the humid climate of Lower Egypt meant only the metal objects had survived.
-Therefore, the near-intact tomb of Tutankhamun, discovered in 1922, is both richer and more complete than the tombs of Psuseness and Amenemope.
+Pharaoh Amenemope and General Wendjebauendjed were also buried within Psusennes I's NRT III Tanis tomb while Pharaohs Shoshenq II, Siamun and Psusennes II were reburied in Psusennes I's tomb after their original tombs became inundated with water.